marialuizaleitao/monacogp-challenge/README.md

-# F1 Challange
+# F1 Challenge
-This project was based on a Medium [challange](https://medium.com/@BetterEverythingsql-exercise-for-data-analysts-formula-1-data-f64a5b690a19).
+This project was based on a Medium [challenge](https://medium.com/@BetterEverythingsql-exercise-for-data-analysts-formula-1-data-f64a5b690a19).

 ## Monaco 2023 GP